rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

     $ adop phase=apply patches=<patch list> merge=yes

-To restart ADOP from a failed session, run the following commands and then reapply the patch:
+To restart adop from a failed session, run the following commands and then reapply the patch:

     $ adop phase=abort